 It is easy to be thankful when life is good.
 We get a new job, fall in love, or fall into some unexpected good luck.
 It is more challenging to give thanks when things are difficult.
 Incorporating prayer every day and making it a habit invites thankfulness into your life.

-During your Thanksgiving service, you can share this message in a few different ways.
+During your Thanksgiving service, you can share this sermon in a few different ways.
 If you are the minister of a smaller congregation, ask members and volunteers to share what worries they have today.
 Thank them for their openness and honesty, and pray as a group for them as a congregation.
 Encourage each member to thank God for his gifts.

 Your thanksgiving sermon may include the following suggestions –